A lost love of poetry recovered | Our news

 A picture of Babatunde smiling

-Kayla Dahlman, occupational therapist and Shahina Khatunali, rehabilitation support have been working with patient, Babatunde, who suffered from a stroke in June 2023.
+Kayla Dahlman, occupational therapist and Shahina Khatunali, rehabilitation support worker have been working with patient, Babatunde, who suffered a stroke in June 2023.
 Here they share their pride and love for in helping getting patients back on their feet.

 It has been an absolute pleasure working with Babatunde, alongside his family.
 One consistent theme emerged from all our therapy sessions: Babatunde’s sheer determination to engage in therapy and progress in the face of significant communication impairment.